 2. MAY contain the “anyPolicy” identifier (2.5.29.32.0) in place of an explicit policy identifier.

+A Certificate issued after 31 March 2022 to a Subordinate CA that issues Timestamping Certificates and is an Affiliate of the Issuing CA:

+MUST include the CA/Browser Forum reserved identifier specified in Section 9.3.1 to indicate the Subordinate CA’s compliance with these Requirements, and

+MAY contain the “anyPolicy” identifier (2.5.29.32.0) in place of an explicit policy identifier.

 A Subordinate CA MUST represent, in its Certificate Policy and/or Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.

 Subscriber Certificates